I recently had the chance to visit Satang Besar on a Sarawak Museum Department – funded Zoology trip.

 Nights on the island were a bit more interesting.
 We went tekoyong (snail) hunting, traversing sharp and slippery rock.
 I learnt that this is not a brilliant idea if you’ve got one flat foot and are wearing flip-flops with no traction.

 3 species appear on the island: green, hawksbill and loggerhead.
 We got to watch a green turtle (the commonest of the lot) lay its 92 eggs before dragging itself back to the sea.

 While waiting for the turtle-mom to do her thing we were allowed to release two pails of hatchlings (a bucket of greens and a bucket of hawksbills) into the sea.
 They are attracted to light and some will try to go up rather than down the beach.

-It is a bit disheartening to know that most of the baby turtles we ushered into the sea were in a short time savaged by sharks.
+It is a bit disheartening to know that most of the baby turtles we ushered into the sea are in a short time savaged by sharks.
 It almost feels as though we delivered them to their deaths.

 Gui Ling Gao

-I also now know for sure that this black Chinese pudding translates to “turtle jelly” for a very good reason – because it is turtle!
+On a side note, I also now know for sure that this black Chinese pudding translates to “turtle jelly” for a very good reason – because it is turtle!
 It is made of powdered turtle plastron (shell) and herbs.

 The species of turtle traditionally used is the golden coin turtle (Cuora trifasciata) which is listed under IUCN as being critically endangered.

 “Medicinal properties” or not, I am extremely relieved that I have never eaten any.